HVIP Program Definitions Guide

 Disadvantaged Communities

-“Disadvantaged Communities” for the purposes of this program are identified by the California Environmental Protection Agency (CalEPA).
-To determine whether a project qualifies as located in a disadvantaged community, the Grantee must use the criteria in Assembly Bill 1550.
+Disadvantages Communities, also referred to as DAC, are identified by the California Environmental Protection Agency (CalEPA).
+To determine eligibility for a disadvantaged community, the Grantee must use the criteria in Assembly Bill 1550.
+For the DAC incentive, the domicile address must fall in one of the following areas of the California Climate Investment’s Priority Populations Mapping Tool.

 Domicile